-Wondering how to make an easy DIY sandbox or gravel pit play area?
+Wondering how to build a rock box or pebble pit play area?
 This post shares how we made ours, which started off as a DIY sandbox and ended up being a DIY rock box!
-I’m sharing how we built it, as well as why we used rocks instead of sand.
+I’m also sharing why we used rocks instead of sand.

 Today I’ve got a fun end-of-summer project that I’m sure we’ll get use out of well into the fall…a DIY rock box!
 Whether you can this a rock play garden, a rock box, a pebble pit (the cute name our daycare calls their), or a pebble sensory box, it doesn’t matter.
 It’s just a box full of small pebbles. 🙂